-Expecting a baby doesn’t mean you must spend nine months on the sofa with your favourite biscuits, unfortunately.
-While a few biscuits won’t hurt, moving is actually great for you and your baby.
+Pregnancy doesn’t mean nine months on the sofa eating for two, unfortunately.
+Here's how moving is great for you and your baby, and what to consider.

 You definitely don’t need to avoid exercise for nine months, unless you have specific medical advice telling you not to do any (NICE, 2017).
 A few health conditions, mentioned below, do mean you should speak with your GP or midwife first.